TheUltimateCoder123/Health_Predictor/README.md

 # Health_Predictor APP USING MACHINE LEARNING
 This helps in prediction for the various kinds of diseases such as Heart disease, Parkinson's Disease  and Diabetes.
+This is Being created using Machine Learning and Flask.

 ## Steps